VS Code Workspaces

 How VS Code State Works

-VS Code maintains state in two ways:
+VS Code maintains state through two mechanisms:

-- Directory-based: Run
+- Directory-based: Running

 Workspace Integration

-Workareas associates each worktree with a VS Code workspace file.
+wa associates each worktree with a VS Code workspace file.
 This means:

 - Each branch/worktree gets its own editor state